MicrosoftDocs/visualstudio-docs/docs/get-started/visual-studio-ide.md

 - Multiple language support - code in C++, C#, JavaScript, TypeScript, Python, and more
 - Cross-platform development - build apps for any platform
 - Version control integration - collaborate on code with team mates
+- AI-assisted development - write code more efficiently with AI assistance

 ## Discover Visual Studio

 ### Develop your code

 Visual Studio IDE provides many [features](../ide/writing-code-in-the-code-and-text-editor.md) that make it easier for you to write and manage your code with confidence.
-For example, code quickly and accurately using IntelliSense code suggestions, make quick improvements to your code using light bulbs that suggest actions, or expand/collapse blocks of code using outlining.
+For example, code quickly and accurately with [AI-assisted development](../ide/ai-assisted-development-visual-studio.md) tools, such as [GitHub Copilot](../ide/visual-studio-github-copilot-extension.md) and [IntelliCode](../ide/intellicode-visual-studio.md), make quick improvements to your code using light bulbs that suggest actions, or expand/collapse blocks of code using outlining.
 Organize and explore your code with the **Solution Explorer** that shows your code organized by files or the **Class View** that shows your code organized by classes.

 Learn more about all the features in the IDE to organize and edit content: